Scottish Fold Cat: Cute but Controversial since 1961

-The very same gene mutation that makes these cats so adorable, is what is causing an increased risk for the health of the breed.
-This has triggered calls from animal welfare campaigners for the breeding of Scottish fold cats to be outlawed.
+The genetic mutations that make Scottish Folds so cute can also lead to the animal’s suffering, and this has triggered calls from animal welfare campaigners for the breeding of Scottish Fold cats to be outlawed.

 Gudrun Ravetz, the president of the British Veterinary Association said that “People are wanting to have these cats because of how popular they have become with celebrities and on social media, but unfortunately it is another example of us prioritising how a pet looks rather than their quality of life.

 The cartilage is deformed and it is not supporting the ears, which also leads to problems with other parts of the cat’s body.
 These genetic mutations, which all the Scottish fold cats will have, develop into lifelong incurable and painful diseases such as a type of arthritis.”